imthosea/celestialgdx/README.md

 - List has been renamed to UiList to prevent conflicts
 - Only GL 3.3 is supported now.
 This is also the default
 - glViewport will no longer be automatically called when the window is resized
+- Inputs:
+  - InputProcessor was renamed to InputHandler and now more closely mirrors GLFW callbacks
+  - Inputs no longer has its own input constants.
+It will directly pass GLFW key inputs instead (i.e. GLFW.GLFW_KEY_E)
+  - To set callbacks or query a key, use a window's InputController (available by window.input)

 ### Removed
 - SynchronousLoader / AsynchronousLoader